 Limited number of divisions with leaves and roots available for $25, plus GST and postage, within NZ ONLY.

-As a consequence of newly imposed entry requirements to the UK, I regret that I am unable to accept orders from customers in the UK.
+As a consequence of revised entry requirements to the UK and inconsistent interpretation of US requirements at the border, I regret that I am no longer able to accept orders from the UK or USA.

 Although the original, wild Sweet Pea, Lathyrus odoratus, from which all Sweet Peas have been derived was summer flowering, strains have been developed that are able to flower at different times of the year.
 This is controlled by the length of daylight hours, which varies both by season and geographic location.
 As a rule of thumb, Summer Flowering strains require 12 hours daylight to initiate flowering, Spring Flowering strains require 11 hours, while Winter Flowering strains require only 10 hours.